27 Best Travel Planning Tools and Apps

 If you’re going on the trip with others, you can also share the sheet and work on it together to help plan the trip of a lifetime!

 Creating new sheets for every adventure I go on, I use the same layout each time, and it’s simple to create a new one for every trip you go on.
-I tend to split the sheet into three tabs; itinerary, things to do/see and sources.
+I tend to split the sheet into three tabs: itinerary, things to do/see, and sources.

 Available as an app, it’s helpful on the go as you’re able to access the sheet wherever you are in the world, even if you have no WiFi.

-If you couldn’t fit something into one of the days, for example, you can move your itinerary round, to ensure you’ve seen everything you wanted on your trip!
+If you couldn’t fit something into one of the days, for example, you can move your itinerary around to ensure you’ve seen everything you wanted on your trip!
 How’s that for cool travel planning tools?

 Shoot for cheaper airline tickets